StackVista/stackstate-docs/setup/otel/getting-started/getting-started-lambda.md

   --namespace open-telemetry
 ```

-Make sure that the proxy is accessible by the Lambda functions by connecting them to the same VPC.
-It is recommended to use a source-range whitelist to filter out data from untrusted and/or unknown sources.
+Make sure that the proxy collector is accessible by the Lambda functions by either having the ingress publicly accessible or by having the collector IP in the same VPC as the Lambda functions.
+It is recommended to use a source-range whitelist to filter out data from untrusted and/or unknown sources (see the comment in the yaml).
+Next to the ingress setup it is also possible to expose the collector to the Lambda functions via:
+* a LoadBalancer service that restricts access by limiting the source ranges, see "Alternative 1".
+* a NodePort service for the collector, see "Alternative 2".

 The collector offers a lot more configuration receivers, processors and exporters, for more details see our [collector page](../collector.md).
 For production usage often large amounts of spans are generated and you will want to start setting up [sampling](../sampling.md).